ShadyCookies/CHIP8/README.md

 ### Running the Emulator:
 ----------------------
+Copy the entire project to a folder.
 Any ROM you wish to run must be in the .ch8 format and be placed in the ROMS/ folder.
 Then edit the path in main.cpp ( I really should make this a commandline argument.. ) and run:

 ```cpp
   make run